Reparametrizations and metric structures in thermodynamic phase space: Acknowledgments

 \section{Acknowledgments}

 L. F. Escamilla-Herrera and F. Nettel acknowledge financial support from the Consejo Nacional de Ciencia y Tecnolog\'\i a (CONACyT, M\'exico).
 C. Gruber acknowledges support by a Junior Fellowship of the Hanse-Wi\-ssen\-schafts -ko\-lleg Delmenhorst, and from the University of Oldenburg and the Research Training Group "Models of Gravity".
 This work was partially supported by UNAM-DGAPA-PAPIIT, Grant No. 111617 and by the Ministry of Education and Science of RK, Grant No. BR05236322 and AP05133630.
-The authors thank Alessandro Bravetti and Cesar Lopez-Monsalvo for fruitful discussions.
+V. Pineda-Reyes acknowledges financial support from CONACyT, M\'exico through project A1-S-31269 by Grant No. 29849.
+The authors thank Cesar Lopez-Monsalvo for fruitful discussions.